 Foundational Intermediate Established Advanced Committees are scheduled regularly with an appropriate mix of attendees to ensure sufficiently senior oversight and technical experience.
 Reporting to the board on reserving is accurate and provided regularly; accompanied by analysis which includes some discussion in broad terms of emerging experience, key assumptions, uncertainties and market conditions; and includes relevant external information.
 Reporting is efficient and key metrics are reviewed regularly and adapted in line with feedback to ensure sufficient coverage and insight.
-Quality of management information enables issues to be identified quickly. • Reporting to the board includes sufficiently detailed, appropriate and tailored information on emerging experience, key assumptions, uncertainties, market conditions and external information, in order for key messages to be highlighted effectively and facilitate board challenge.
+Quality of management information enables issues to be identified quickly.
+Reporting to the board includes sufficiently detailed, appropriate and tailored information on emerging experience, key assumptions, uncertainties, market conditions and external information, in order for key messages to be highlighted effectively and facilitate board challenge.
 Advanced visualisation techniques are used to highlight key messages to the board and focus attention on most material issues as well as allow flexibility for the board to understand more of the detailed results.
+Board information includes how analysis has been impacted by key metrics from other functions.